 How long does it last?

 Every four months, you are supposed to swap the binchotan for a new one.
 Every 3-4 weeks, the toxins will bind to the charcoal, and you must clean it.

 Throw the stick into some boiling water for 10 – 15 minutes.
 Please get rid of the water, and you have cleaned it from the toxins.

 After 3- 4 months, retire your stick in the refrigerator to absorb odor.

 Alternatively, you can put them at the bottom of your plant pot to improve drainage.
-Or throw them into your compost, although I would recommend to boil it before you do that.
-You don’t want to contaminate your compost.
+Or throw them into your compost, although I would recommend boiling it before you do that, and you don’t want to contaminate your compost.

 Store your water

 When using the binchotan charcoal, you don’t use a plastic container to store your water in.
 Use a ceramic or glass container or a stainless steel water dispenser that has been treated for water storage.
 Otherwise, they may rust.

 The reason for emphasizing not to use a plastic container is straightforward.

 Plastic leaches endocrine disrupters.
 That means whatever beverage or food you store in a plastic container will become contaminated with the chemicals being used to create the plastic in the first place.
 These are linked to numerous health problems, such as cancer, reproductive development, and phthalates.
 In short, avoid the contact of food and drinks with plastic, especially when it is being heated, since that releases even more particles that can’t be filtered by the binchotan.